-Motivated by the data fact in Japan, this paper provides a model to investigate the wage profile explicitly in the context of the human capital accumulation on the job.
+This paper provides a model to investigate the wage profile explicitly in the context of the human capital accumulation on the job.
 The skill considered in this model can be understood as the composition of the general skill and the job specific one.
-It is shown that the recent Japanese phenomenon can be explained by the mechanism that an increase in the unemployment rate make the wage profile flattened out.
+It is shown that the recent Japanese phenomenon can be explained by the mechanism that an increase in the unemployment rate make the wage profile flatter.